release-engineering/pom-manipulation-ext/guide/dep-manip.md

 #### REST Endpoint

-Alternatively, rather than using a remote BOM file as a source, it is possible to instruct PME to pre-scan the project, collect up all group:artifact:version's used and call a REST endpoint using the endpoint property `restURL` (provided from the Dependency Analysis tool [here](https://github.com/project-ncl/dependency-analysis), hereinafter referred to as DA) **and** specifying `dependencySource` of `REST`, which will then return a list of possible new versions.
+Alternatively, rather than using a remote BOM file as a source, it is possible to instruct PME to pre-scan the project, collect up all group:artifact:version's used and call a REST endpoint using the endpoint property `restURL` (provided from the Dependency Analysis tool [here](https://github.com/project-ncl/dependency-analysis), versions >= 2.1, hereinafter referred to as DA) **and** specifying `dependencySource` of `REST`, which will then return a list of possible new versions.
 Note that the URL should be the subset of the endpoint e.g.,

     http://foo.bar.com/da/rest/v-1